Flood Safety Tips January 23, 2017 – Posted in: Blog – Tags: Flooding Facts, Safety

 - Evacuate and Avoid: When you’re told to leave, you should leave immediately.
 Avoid water crossings, canyons and other areas that are most prone to flooding.
 Leave your home, avoid these areas, and do not return until authorities give the all-clear order.

 - Keep an Eye on Kids: Children are especially susceptible to the dangers of flooding.
 They are not as strong as adults, which makes it more difficult for them to wade through standing water or maintain balance in rushing water.
 Kids are also curious and prone to wander off, even after you have evacuated to a shelter.
 Make sure you keep a close eye on your children to ensure they stay with you and remain safe throughout the event.

 - Avoid Water: There are few things more powerful than rushing water.
 Rushing floodwaters can sweep away cars, which can be fatal to those inside.
 Make sure you avoid driving or walking through water at all times.
 It is sometimes deeper than it looks and more powerful than you think.

 - Prevent Poisoning: After flooding, many people use generators to power their homes.
 Make sure generators remain a safe distance from the home to ensure there is no danger of carbon monoxide poisoning.

-A flood can be an awful experience.
+Flood damage can be an awful experience.
 It can wreck homes, destroy personal items and pose a threat to human life.
 After a flood, when you are piecing things together again, you may find a need for a professional restoration contractor to assist with cleanup.
-Make sure that you enlist the help of only certified professionals, and that no one enters a flood-damaged property until it has been cleared by the Fire Department or other local authority.
+Make sure that you enlist the of only certified professionals, and that no one enters a flood-damaged property until it has been cleared by the Fire Department or other local authority.